Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 ##### 2. Setup a folder rule to declare the created copy as an AGS record

-1. Need to setup the folder Rule to actually declare our record copy as an AGS Record
+Setup the folder Rule to declare our record copy as an AGS Record

-    1. In the share site -> on the folder where your record copy will get created (or moved to if autofile is configured) -> under folder rules -> add rule
+  1. In the share site, on the folder where your record copy will get created (or moved to if autofile is configured), under folder rules -> add rule.

       1. Set the rule to run: `on create or enter`

       2. RUN WHEN - `Content Type = Content` (since we don't want this to run when folders are created in here)

       3. File Record -> to unfiled Records Folder

       4. Check Box to Run on Subfolders

-2. Optional: You can also then setup another rule on the unfiled records folder in the RM site to file the record to a more specific location
+     > Optional: You can also then setup another rule on the unfiled records folder in the RM site to file the record to a more specific location

 ## Processing Outlook MSG Files

 ACA provides some out of the box components to allow the repository to process MSG files when they are added to the system.
 The general goals and requirements are to:

 1. Parse the MSG file for any attachments and allow the user to specify an object type and individual properties for each attachment.

-1. Store any attachments in the repository and relate them back to the original email.
+2. Store any attachments in the repository and relate them back to the original email.
 The email is the parent, any attachments are children (if a nested MSG file has an attachment, it is related to the top level email, not the nested MSG file).

-1. Generate a PDF rendition for the uploaded MSG file.
+3. Generate a PDF rendition for the uploaded MSG file.

 When an MSG file is uploaded through Bulk Upload, the MSG file is parsed for any attachments.
 The attachments are displayed to the user as documents to upload; this means the user can set individual properties for each attachment, including a specific document object type.
 When the user is done editing properties and chooses to upload the files the attachments are created as individual repository objects with the properties specified by the user.
 All attachments are placed in the same folder as the email and each attachment is related to the email.
 A folder tag may additionally be added to each attachment (or the original email) to utilize the folder tags related objects functionality (assuming the content / object model has a folder tag property specified).